“The hardest thing in the world to understand is the income tax.” — Albert Einstein

 A topic we think we think so much about, yet we know so little.
 This year you’re not going listen to your crazy relatives or know-it-all friends.
 This article is all you need to know about getting your taxes started.
 The rest is up to you to determine what the rules and regulations are in your jurisdiction.

 I know that the deadline in the U.S is April 18th, 2016.
 Canadians have until April 30th, 2016.
+I know that tax rates are higher in Australia.
 This is the best last-minute article (especially for Canadians) or how-to guide on taxes for all young folks.
 Actually, I wish that someone else had written this article so that I didn’t have to.

 I spoke with an actual tax professional for a long time.
 I asked questions that came from you guys.
 I wanted to help you with every single angle.